geniusdibya/pepipost-sdk-java/README.md

      ![Create a new Maven Project - Step 1](https://apidocs.io/illustration/java?step=createNewProject1&workspaceFolder=pepipost-Java&workspaceName=Pepipost&projectName=PepipostLib&rootNamespace=com.pepipost.api)

-   * Here, make sure to use the current workspace by choosing ``` Use default Workspace location ```, as shown in the picture below.
+   * Here, make sure to use the current workspace by choosing ``` Use default Workspace location ```, as shown in the screenshot below.

    * Click ``` Next ```.